FragmentedCurve/www/README.md

 The _:author_ field is used to display who wrote the article.
 You can omitt it, the generator will take the name from the *config* variable

+# How to hack it

+I tried to make it "hacking friendly" so it's very extensible.

+## Include a template page in the layout

+Here is an example code if you want to add something like a panel on the layout.

++ Add a string for the replacement to occure, like %%Panel%% in **template/layout.tpl** (because we want the panel on every page)
++ In **generator.lisp** modify the function *generate-layout* to add "**(template "%%Panel%%" (slurp-file "template/panel.tpl"))**" after one template function call
++ Create **template/panel.tpl** with the html

+## Add a new specific page

+You may want to have some dedicated page for some reason, reusing the website layout, which is not the index nor an article.

+In **generate-site** function we can load a file, apply the template and save it in the output.
+It may look like this

+    (generate "somepage.html" (slurp-file "data/mypage.html"))

+This will produce the file somepage.html in the output folder

 # How to use markdown for articles

 Here is a tip to produce html files from markdown using emacs

-1. edit the article file with emacs using ham-mode (which is html)
+1. edit the article file with emacs using ham-mode which will convert the html to markdown
 2. write your text with markdown syntax
-3. save your file (ham-mode will convert it to html inside)
+3. save your file, ham-mode will convert it back to html
-4. *make* to update your site
+4. run *make* to update your site

-The generator do not do it natively because I do not want it to have dependencies.
+The generator don't do it natively because I didn't want it to have dependencies.
 You can use what you want to produces the html files.